 (Corrects model name in sixth paragraph of story published yesterday.)

 General Motors Co.
-(GM), the biggest foreign automaker in China, reported November sales in the country increased 9.7 percent on demand for its Buick and Chevrolet cars countered a decline in Wuling deliveries.
+(GM:US), the biggest foreign automaker in China, reported November sales in the country increased 9.7 percent on demand for its Buick and Chevrolet cars countered a decline in Wuling deliveries.

 China sales climbed to 260,018 units in November, led by a 17 percent increase in Buick sales, the Detroit-based automaker said in a statement on its website today.
 For the first 11 months, deliveries rose 10 percent to 2.59 million units, exceeding the full-year tally in 2011, it said.

 The U.S. automaker has outpaced China’s average industry growth this year as it opened more dealerships in the country.
 GM plans to add a new Cadillac model annually in the country through 2016 as it seeks to boost sales of the luxury brand in the world’s largest auto market.